PavithSudhirAP/SQLite/README.md

 Query all data from movies table and prints it line by line

 ### 4. [query_by_actor_names](query_by_actor_names.py)
-Query the database with the lead actors name
+Query the database with the lead actor's name
 (can be modified to query data based on any parameter)